everysportmediagroup/everysport-api-documentation/basics/formats_and_terms.md

 * visitingTeamPeriodScore - how many goals the visiting team scored in the period, integer

 ### Game events of type 'ORDINARY_TIME_RESULT'
+Only used when the game ends in overtime or penalty shoot out to show what the result was after the ordinary number of periods.

 * homeTeamScore - Score for the home team after the ordinary number of periods has been played, integer
 * visitingTeamScore - Score for the visiting team after the ordinary number of periods has been played, integer